 Instructions

 - Cut butter into small chunks and freeze.
-Also put a pie plate in the freezer to chill.
-Freeze both for at least 30 minutes.
+If working in a hot climate, also put a pie plate in the freezer to chill.
+Freeze butter for at least 2 hours.

 - In a food processor bowl, add almond flour, arrowroot, coconut flour and sea salt.
 Pulse to combine dry ingredients.